Our Vision

-Our mission is to inspire young people, and for young people in turn to inspire their families, to get involved in the great work of rewilding the Earth and restoring nature.
-To do this a new and yet ancient story must be reborn, one that tells of our true nature - of interrelatedness with the rest of the community of life on Earth, one that speaks of our reliance on the health of natural ecosystems for our own lives and existence.
+Our mission is to inspire young people, and for young people in turn to inspire their families to get involved in the great work of rewilding the Earth and restoring nature.
+To do this a new and yet ancient story must be reborn, one that tells of our true nature - of our interdependence and interrelatedness with the rest of the community of life on Earth.

 We are working to build a movement of young people, who are deeply reconnected to the Earth, understanding right relationship, respecting Natural Law, and the intelligence of Nature.
 We are working to help young people bring into being a new culture - one that takes responsibility to care for the whole community of life - to act in the interest of all species, not just our own.